ralarconb/bug-free-memory/README.md

 # bug-free-memory
-- Nodejs, MongoDB and Docker integration example.
+- This project is a Nodejs, MongoDB and Docker integration example.
 # Config images
 - Pull mongodb
 - Pull mongo express